Classification

-Beings are categorized, named and defined on the basis of their shared characteristics (what bring them together?), and their specificities (what differentiate them from beings of another nature?).
+Beings are categorized, named and defined on the basis of their common characteristics (what brings them together?), and their specific characteristics (what distinguishes them from beings of other kinds?).

 A classification is a set of definitions organized according to their degree of generality, increasing (down-top) or decreasing (top-down).

-Categorization and the organization of categories into classifications characterizes what Lévi-Strauss calls “the science of the concrete”, a fundamental science shared by all humans (1962], chap.
+Categorization and the organization of categories into classifications characterize what Lévi-Strauss calls “the science of the concrete”, a fundamental science shared by all human beings (1962], ch.
 1), and the basis of ordinary argumentation.

-From the point of view of argumentation, the system “categorization – definition – classification – syllogism” defines logic as an “art of thinking” in natural language.
-Until the development of mathematics with their application to experimental sciences and the emergence of formal logic, the theory of definition and classification served as an introduction to logical reasoning, that is, to scientific reasoning.
+From the point of view of argumentation, the system “categorization – definition – classification – syllogism” defines logic as the “art of thinking” in natural language.
+Until the development of mathematics with its application to the experimental sciences and the emergence of formal logic, the theory of definition and classification served as an introduction to logical reasoning, that is, to scientific reasoning.

 1. Fundamental predicates and essentialist definition

 Fundamental predicates are also called « fundamental categories ».
-The theory of categories comes from Aristotle’s Categories and Topics, where he assigns to science the task of giving correct definitions of beings, i.e. definitions allowing them to be grouped in well-made classifications.
-Reconstructed by Porphyry (c.234 – c.305, in the Isagoge (« Introduction to the Categories of Aristotle »), and transmitted in the Middle Ages mainly by Boethius (c.480-525), this « Aristotelian methodology of definition » (de Pater, 1965) constituted the fundamental intellectual equipment of science until the modern age.[1]
+The theory of categories comes from Aristotle’s Categories and Topics, where he assigns to science the task of giving correct definitions of beings, i.e. definitions that allow them to be grouped into well-made classifications.
+Reconstructed by Porphyry (c.234 – c.305, in the Isagoge (« Introduction to the Categories of Aristotle »), and transmitted in the Middle Ages mainly by Boethius (c.480-525), this « Aristotelian methodology of definition » (de Pater, 1965) constituted the fundamental intellectual equipment of science until modern times.[1]

-Aristotle distinguishes five fundamental types of predicates (predicables, categories): genus, species, difference, proper, accident.
-The exact logico-metaphysical status of these notions is disputed, but their function is clear, it is to assign a logical-semantic structure to statements like the following ones
+Aristotle distinguishes five basic types of predicates (predicables, categories): genus, species, difference, proper, accident.
+The exact logico-metaphysical status of these terms is disputed, but their function is clear, it is to give a logical-semantic structure to statements such as the following ones

 Humans are animals